NTTLimitedRD/CaaSDeploy/README.md

 elmement must contain a **provider** attribute that specifies the .NET type name of the orchestration provider.
 All other properties and nested objects will vary depending on the provider implementation.

+## Macros

-JSON properties within the template may use the following macros to retrieve values from parameters or from the output after creating another resource:
+JSON properties within the template may use the following macros to retrieve values from parameters or to access special resources and functionality:

 * **$parameters['*paramName*']**: Retrieves the value of the specfied parameter
 * **$resources['*resourceId*']._propertyPath_**: Retrieves the value of the requested property for a previously created resource (including those defined in **existingResources**).
 The properties can be several levels deep, e.g. "$resources['MyVM'].networkInfo.primaryNic.privateIpv4"
 * **$serverImage['*dataCenterId*', '*ImageName*']**: Retrieves the base server image with the supplied name from the supplied data center.
 * **$customerImage['*dataCenterId*', '*ImageName*']**: Retrieves the customer server image with the supplied name from the supplied data center.
 * **$nextAvailablePublicIP['*networkDomainId*']**: Retrieves the next available Public IP Address for a network domain.
-A new Public Ip Block will be added only if necessary.
+A new Public IP Block will be added if necessary.

 ## Sample Template
 This template deploys a new Network Domain with a VNET, a Public IP Block and a Server.
 It also creates a NAT rule mapping the